dgadams/sdrpp-server/README.md

 #     If you don't have your own directory just comment out the volumes section.
 #     If no volume is specified a default set of configs for sdrpp
 #     will be used.
 See sdrpp documentation for more details.
+#     However, using the defaults won't persist settings between restarts.

     volumes:
       - /home/doug/servers/conf.sdrpp:/sdrpp/conf.d